OS-Sketch/www.os-sketch.com/docs/operating-systems/course-tools.md

 ### Python3.10 or above

 [Python 3.10](https://computingforgeeks.com/how-to-install-python-on-ubuntu-linux-system/)  or above is expected.
-Please copy the commands below to download Python 3.10.
-Feel free to download the newest version if possible
+Downlad Python with this command:

 ```
 sudo apt install python3.10